dm13450/HawkesProcesses.jl/docs/src/modelchecking.md

 After fitting a Hawkes process model you want to critique that model to make sure it is suitable.
-You want to check that the clustering the Hawkes has picked out is a true effect and also that the probabilites are calibrated correctly.
+You want to check that the clustering the Hawkes has picked out is a true effect and also that the probabilities are calibrated correctly.

 ## Likelihood